Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 And the goal of each of these steps is to help individuals who came from adverse early beginnings heal, make sense of, and psychologically and physiologically integrate their pasts so that they can move forward and build a beautiful adulthood for themselves.

-And each of these cornerstone elements of my work contributes to this one larger mission.
+Each of these cornerstone elements of my work contributes to this one larger mission.

-Building a beautiful adulthood is both the end goal and culmination of relational trauma recovery work, but it doesn’t begin when the “healing work” is done.
+Building a beautiful adulthood is both the end goal and culmination of relational trauma recovery work.
+But it doesn’t begin when the “healing work” is done.

-It literally happens as we’re doing the healing work to face and grieve the past, throughout our attempts to develop the skills to meet any developmental gaps we missed, and integrally connected to our attempts to seek out and be influenced by reparative relational experiences, and so forth.
+It literally happens as we’re doing the healing work to face and grieve the past.
+Throughout our attempts to develop the skills to meet any developmental gaps we missed.
+And integrally connected to our attempts to seek out and be influenced by reparative relational experiences.
+And so forth.

 Building a beautiful adulthood is not the last step; it’s woven into every step along the way.